 How do people get access to freshwater?
 Why is freshwater so important?
 How does freshwater get moved to arid regions?
-Students will explore these questions and more as they work in teams to engage in lessons and a culminating design challenge where they design, build and test a scaled model that can transport fresh water over a distance with no human contact in between locations.
+Students explore these questions and more as they work in teams to engage in lessons and a culminating design challenge where they design, build and test a scaled model that can transport fresh water over a distance with no human contact in between locations.
 They have the opportunity to demonstrate their models and explain how they work.

 Educational Outcomes

-- Student teams conduct research to understand the importance of access to fresh water
+• Students conduct research to understand the importance of access to fresh water

 STEAM Integration